-IAB Logging and Analysis
+IAB logging and analysis

-When Reason includes Intelligent App Bypass:
+• Action: When Reason includes Intelligent App Bypass:

-indicates that the applied IAB configuration was in test mode and traffic for the application specified by Application Protocol remains available for inspection.
+• Allow—indicates that the applied IAB configuration was in test mode and traffic for the application specified by Application Protocol remains available for inspection.

-indicates that the applied IAB configuration was in bypass mode and traffic for the application specified by Application Protocol has been trusted to traverse the network without further inspection.
+• Trust—indicates that the applied IAB configuration was in bypass mode and traffic for the application specified by Application Protocol has been trusted to traverse the network without further inspection.

-Intelligent App Bypass indicates that IAB triggered the event in bypass or test mode.
+• Reason: Intelligent App Bypass indicates that IAB triggered the event in bypass or test mode.

-This field displays the application protocol that triggered the event.
+• Application Protocol: This field displays the application protocol that triggered the event.

 • Preset: None